 If you prefer slim-fit trousers, you can either leave a small gap between your boots and the trouser hem, letting the hem graze the top of the boots, or if your trousers are really skinny, you can tuck them into your boots slightly.

 Find more tips on how to wear ankle boots.

-Knee-high boots are more office-appropriate than you might think, so long as your environment isn’t too formal.
-Their smart aesthetic should slot right into your work wardrobe, and as a bonus, your legs will feel super cosy and warm!
+Knee-high boots and over-the-knee boots are fabulously office-appropriate so long as your office environment isn’t too formal.
+Their smart and stylish aesthetic should slot right into your work wardrobe, and as a bonus, your legs will feel super cosy and warm!

-Stick to black leather styles and avoid patent pairs, or boots that sit over-the-knee or higher, as these lend themselves better to your evening wardrobe.
-Wear knee-high boots to work with skirts and dresses that sit below the knee, or with slim-fit, tucked-in work trousers and a smart blouse and jacket.
+Stick to black leather or suede styles, and opt for a heeled pair if you really want to impress!
+Knee-high boots will look great with your work skirts and dresses that sit below the knee, or with slim-fit, tucked-in work trousers and a smart blouse and jacket.